Best UK Road Trips – 6 Scenic Itineraries for Castles, Coast & Countryside

 Tip: Pre-book Dover Castle tickets and guided tours to save time.

 Return to London in the afternoon, or add more stops along the Kent coast before heading back.
+Why not add a wine tasting tour in our ‘Garden of England’ Kent countryside.

 Driving Tip: The stretch between Seven Sisters and Rye is full of scenic coastal lay-bys—keep your camera handy.